c-w/ghp-import/README.md

 You can specify a different branch with `-b`.
 This is useful for user and organization page, which are served from the `master` branch.

+`ghp-import` also recognizes the `GIT_DIR` environment variable which can be useful for Git hooks.

 License
 -------